-2.1.
-Concept of Internally Displaced Person Camps
+2.1 Concept of disasters

-Disaster has been interpreted in a variety of ways by academics and professional associations (Chmutina & von Meding 2019; Kim & Sohn,.
-2017; Schenker-Wicki, et al, 2010).
-A disaster is defined as a severe catastrophic event that impairs a society's ability to function and results in losses in terms of people, property, and the environment that are greater than what the affected population could reasonably recover from on their own (Ogie, & Verstaevel, 2020, Ajiboye, et al., 2015a, EM-DAT, 2015).
-However, according to Ajiboye, et al. (2015) and Oloruntoba and Gray (2006), a disaster is an unanticipated event that results in significant harm, devastation, suffering, or even death for many people.
-As a result, the local communities cannot respond to the situation and must urgently request external assistance at the national, regional, and international levels.
-Therefore, the present study describes disaster as an event that occurs over time, resulting in loss of life and property and displacing people from their comfort zones to a place that is relatively safe which may be set up by the government, NGO, faith-based organisation or individuals known as an Internally Displaced Persons Camps if it is within a country or refugees camps if they are outside the country.
+There is no single, accepted definition for the term "disaster," which has been interpreted in a variety of ways by academics and professional associations (Alexander, 2002; Schenker-Wicki, Inauen & Olivares 2010).
+A disaster is defined as a severe catastrophic event that impairs a society's ability to function and results in losses in terms of people, property, and the environment that are greater than what the affected population could reasonably recover from on their own (EM-DAT, 2015; Asian Disaster Reduction Centre 2005; OCHA 2004, 2008; United Nations 2004, 2006).
+However, according to Oloruntoba (2006), a disaster is an unanticipated event that results in significant harm, devastation, suffering, or even death for a large number of people.
+As a result, the local communities are unable to respond to the situation and must urgently request external assistance at the national, regional, and international levels.
+Therefore, the present study describe disaster as an event which occur over a period of time resulting to loss of life, properties and displacing people from their comfort zones.